03 Dec 3 Action Items to Protect your Roof before Winter Strikes!

 Pretty soon Santa will be riding around the night sky and landing on roofs across the world.
 After Santa leaves, then winter will be in full swing and your roof will be alone with the cold and rainy weather.

-There are a few main things you can do to help protect your roof before winter hit.
+There are a few main things you can do to help protect your home before winter hits.
 In addition to routine checks, which cannot be understated to prevent long term damage to any major home appliance, there are some simple weekend projects that homeowners can do before winter strikes.

 Winter Roof Preparation